 Attorney, University Professor

 “It’s not that we’re saying that women are better than men.
 The beauty is in the mix.
 You have to have diversity of opinion at the table, whether it’s men and women, people of color, young people, LGBTQ, you have to have diversity at the table— it’s absolutely essential.
 It’s what our founders had in mind.
-When said ‘E Pluribus Unum,’ ‘from many, one,’ they couldn’t possibly imagine how many we would be or how different we would be from each other, but they knew we had to strive for unity, and for that unity we have to all be at the table.
+When they said ‘E Pluribus Unum,’ ‘from many, one,’ they couldn’t possibly imagine how many we would be or how different we would be from each other, but they knew we had to strive for unity, and for that unity we have to all be at the table.

 Women, know your power, go for it, be yourself, don’t be afraid, be confident, and be ready.
 The world is waiting for you.”